frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 - battery better on G15
 - similar in terms of GPU perf
 - both very good laptops
+- those are AMD Ryzen versions, so we'll have to compare the Intel CPUs ourselves

 Let's gather up all the important information and add the [CPU Mark](https://www.cpubenchmark.net/compare/Intel-i7-12700H-vs-Intel-i7-11800H-vs-Intel-i5-12500H/4721vs4358vs4750) using online benchmarks.